Abdullah-coder2013/PyCraft-Minecraft-Clone/README.md

 k = Water/LapisBlock
 l = Lava

+There is also one mod *Not like ClearCode*:

+t = Table

-You can build a Monastry with these blocks!
+You can build a Monastry with these blocks! *Not like ClearCode*

-Also a big Mansion!
+Also a big Mansion! *Not like ClearCode*

 If you have any questions, feel free to report an issue on the github either it is a bug or a question.